aro1.jpg (68667 bytes)

 The 46m radio telescope.

-The National Research Council's Algonquin Radio Observatory (ARO) is one of two major radio astronomy facilities in Canada where scientists study the sun, stars and distant galaxies in wavelengths beyond those of visible light.
+Algonquin Radio Observatory (ARO) is one of two major radio astronomy facilities in Canada where scientists study the sun, stars and distant galaxies in wavelengths beyond those of visible light.
+ARO is owned by Thoth Technology, a Canadian space and defense company.

-Begun in 1959, the Observatory is situated deep in Ontario's Algonquin Provincial Park, away from manmade interference.
-The site contains a collection of instruments designed for research in several phases of radio astronomy: an array of 32 parabolic reflectors, each 3 m in diameter, scans the face of the sun every noon; nearby, a single 1.8 m dish monitors the whole solar disk at a wavelength of 10.7 cm; standing above these is the giant 46 m dish, built in 1966, to study radio sources far out in space.
+Begun in 1959, the observatory is situated deep in Ontario's Algonquin Provincial Park, away from manmade interference.
+The site contains a collection of instruments designed for research in several phases of radio astronomy, including a giant 46 m dish, built in 1966, to study radio sources far out in space.

 What has radio astronomy found?